shrideio/shoebox/src/ci/README.md

     - Add the sample project to the repository and trigger a build.

-        - Replace `@YOUR_DOMAIN` placeholder in `.drone.yml` in the project folder with the actual value to set correct links to the other services.
+        - Run the following commands to replace the `@YOUR_DOMAIN` placeholder in `.drone.yml` file with the actual value to set correct links to external services.

-          > INFO: `.drone.yml` contains the build pipeline configuration for the sample project.
+          > INFO: `.drone.yml` contains a build pipeline configuration for the sample project.
 Check the [Drone Pipeline documentation](https://docs.drone.io/configure/pipeline/) for more information.

           ```
           $ sudo sed -i 's|@YOUR_DOMAIN|'"$YOUR_DOMAIN"'|g' $REPO_ROOT/src/ci/ci.build.sample/.drone.yml
           $ cat $REPO_ROOT/src/ci/ci.build.sample/.drone.yml
           ```

-      - Create a local git repository for the sample project and push it to the Git service.
+      - Create a local git repository for the sample project and push its content to the Git service.

         > WARNING: Do not forget to replace [yourdomain.com] and [DRONE_GIT_USERNAME] placeholders with the actual values.